Reggie Oliphant: Early life and activism

 Born on 17 January 1948, Oliphant was raised by his grandmother after both his parents died.
 A teacher by profession, he rose to political prominence as a civic activist in Bridgeton, a Coloured neighbourhood under the Oudtshoorn Local Municipality in the Cape Province.'
 He was a founding member of the Bridgeton Civic Movement and a founder of and journalist for Saamstaan, a local newspaper in Oudtshoorn.
 He was also the chairperson of the United Democratic Front in the Southern Cape region.

 As a result of his civic organising, he was frequently harassed by the apartheid government: he was detained without trial on several occasions, faced multiple banning orders, and on one occasion was transferred by authorities to teach at a school in the isolated town of Kenhardt.'
 In 1990, when the ANC was unbanned by the apartheid government, Oliphant was unanimously elected as the inaugural chairperson of the party's newly established branch in Oudtshoorn.'

 Post-apartheid career

 After the first post-apartheid municipal elections in 1995, Oliphant was elected as deputy mayor of Oudtshoorn Local Municipality.
 After a brief tenure in that office, he joined an ANC seat in the National Assembly, where he filled a casual vacancy.
 Although he stood for re-election in 1999, he was ranked 143rd on the ANC's national party list and did not gain re-election.
 At the time of his death, he was a businessman, with interests in the fishing industry.

-Murder
+Assassination and trial

 On the night of 15 May 2003, Oliphant was shot in the head at close range while sitting in his car at an intersection in Mitchells Plain on the Cape Flats.
 He was pronounced dead at Groote Schuur Hospital shortly afterwards.
 His wife said that he had been travelling to Mitchells Plain for HIV/Aids community work.